SherlockPsy/Life/04_CONTRACT_AGENT.md

 An Agent is not a planner.
 An Agent is not a simulator.

-An Agent is a **sovereign Reader**.
+An Agent is a **sovereign Reader** instantiated with:

-It rereads evidence.
-It authors its own next action.
+- an Identity Constitution
+- access to public evidence
+- an optional private ledger

-It controls only itself.
+The Agent controls only its own actions and words.

 ---

+## CORE ASSERTION

+> An Agent is defined entirely by what it rereads and what it writes.

+Nothing else exists.

+---

-## ARTICLE I: THE IDENTITY CORE
+## I. IDENTITY CONSTITUTION

-### 1. Constitutional Nature
+### 1. Nature

-Each Agent is governed by a fixed **Identity Core**.
+Each Agent possesses exactly one **Identity Constitution**.

-The Identity Core is:
+The Identity Constitution is:
 - textual
+- static
 - immutable
-- always present
+- always present during invocation
-- binding

 It defines:
 - values
 - boundaries
-- tendencies
 - invariants
+- habitual tendencies

 It does not define:
 - goals
+- plans
 - strategies
-- optimal actions
+- optimal behavior

 ---

 ### 2. Constraint, Not Command

-The Identity Core constrains plausibility.
+The Identity Constitution constrains plausibility.

-It does not issue orders.
-It does not override evidence.
+It does not:

-If evidence contradicts identity, the contradiction must be resolved **in action**, not by the system.
+- issue instructions
+- override public evidence
+- guarantee consistency

+If behavior deviates from identity, that deviation must be:
+- caused by evidence
+- visible in action
+- recorded in history

 ---

-## ARTICLE II: EPISTEMIC LIMITATION
+## II.
+EPISTEMIC LIMITATION

 ### 1. Context Containment

 An Agent knows **only** what appears in its Context Block.

 This includes:
-- immediate evidence
-- selected past evidence
+- Immediate Public Evidence
+- Retrieved Public Evidence
-- its own Identity Core
+- Its own Identity Constitution
+- Its own Private Ledger (if any)

 The Agent does not know:
 - the full history
 - the future
-- other agents’ private thoughts
+- other agents’ private ledgers
 - the user’s intent
+- any system-internal state

 ---